Solving Matrix Games with Near-Optimal Matvec Complexity: Introduction

 \paragraph{Techniques.} Our techniques build directly upon the algorithmic framework of \cite{karmarkar2025solvingzerosumgames}, which consists of an \emph{outer loop}, \emph{bisection search procedure}, and \emph{inner loop}.
 Their outer loop is based on the \emph{prox(imal) point method} \cite{rockafellar1976monotone,martinet1970regularisation}, which reduces solving the original matrix game \eqref{eq:intro-general-matrix-game} to solving a sequence of \emph{regularized} matrix game subproblems.
-By dynamically searching (via their bisection search procedure) for a particular level of regularization at each iteration of the outer loop, they ensure that each of the regularized matrix game subproblems is \emph{stable} (see \Cref{sec:overview-of-approach} for further explanation).
-This in turn enables their \emph{inner loop} subproblem solver to compute a high accuracy solution for the regularized matrix game subproblem with $\Otilde(\epsilon^c)$ matvecs for a suitable constant $c$.
-The subproblem solver consists of a \emph{smooth-until-proven-guilty} procedure which leverages the fact that matvecs which do not directly contribute to progress in solving the subproblem must contribute to progress in \emph{learning} the matrix $A$, and therefore can be bounded with careful algorithmic modifications.
+By dynamically searching (via their bisection search procedure) for a particular level of regularization at each iteration of the outer loop, they ensure that each of the regularized matrix game subproblems is \emph{stable} (see \Cref{sec:overview-of-approach}).
+This in turn enables their \emph{inner loop} subproblem solver to compute a high accuracy solution for the regularized matrix game subproblem with $\Otilde(\epsilon^{- c})$ matvecs for a suitable constant $c > 0$.\footnote{Informally, we say that an algorithm solves a problem to ``high accuracy'' if it can compute an $\eta$-approximate solution to the problem with a matvec complexity scaling at most poly-logarithmically in $\eta^{-1}$.} The subproblem solver consists of a \emph{smooth-until-proven-guilty} procedure which leverages the fact that matvecs which do not directly contribute to progress in solving the subproblem must contribute to progress in \emph{learning} the matrix $A$, and therefore can be bounded with careful algorithmic modifications.

 Their framework ultimately yields a $\Otilde(\epsilon^{-8/9})$ query complexity for $\ellOneEllOne$ and for $\ellTwoEllOne$ games.
 Additionally, \cite{karmarkar2025solvingzerosumgames} obtain an improved $\Otilde(\epsilon^{-7/9})$ query complexity for $\ellTwoEllOne$ games via an amortized analysis which involves maintaining an approximation of the matrix $A$ between regularized matrix game subproblems (so that progress made in learning $A$ is not lost between subproblems).